jxmot/ESP8266-config-data-V2/README.md

 setup DONE - No Errors
 ```

-Where `usable_SSID_1`, `usable_SSID_2` and `wifipassw1`, `wifipassw2` are the values you edited in the **`data/_wificfg.dat`** file.
+Where `usable_SSID_1`, `usable_SSID_2` and `wifipassw1`, `wifipassw2` are the values you edited in the **`/data/_wificfg.dat`** file.

 When the connection is successful the on-board LED will flash with an interval of `TOGGLE_INTERVAL` (*defined in ESP8266-config-data-V2.ino*).

 # Configuration Classes

 In this application the configuration data files are read an parsed using two classes.
-The first is a *base class* that is responsible for reading a specified configuration data file.
+The first is a *base class* that is responsible for reading a specified configuration data file and initiating the parsing of the JSON data.
 The second class is derived from the first and is responsible for parsing the JSON data and providing *get* methods for the data.

 For example -